 "Inspiring through Nature" is our motto

 Spring Cove features a naturally screened bird observation decks with tips on how to identify commonly seen species.
-Thanks to the IBA for co-sponsoring these signs.
+Thanks to Ian Cruickshank, and Dr Beasley at Wetlands Stewards for bird interpretation, and the Important Bird Area Network for co-sponsoring these signs.

 A solitary Wandering Tattler is often seen feeding along the shores of Spring Cove.
 Please keep your distance from birds, they need a quite space to feed.
 Photos B. Schramm

 Signs are funded by the CBT, IBA, District of Ucluelet, the WIld Pacific Trail Society, and countless donors.
 Thank you!